colleenxm/Enhanced_Pacman/README.md

 # README
+NOTE: READ THE ERRATUM SECTION.
+DON'T USE MY CODE AS A REFERENCE FOR "PERFECT" STYLE.

  * Overview
  * Requirements
  * Installation
  * Citations
+ * Erratum

 ## Overview
 I created a version of Pacman that takes a photo of the user and replaces the pacman avatar with the user's face.
 This verson of Pacman also has a default version, where the pacman is just the default yellow pacman.